Induction and physical theory formation as well as universal computation by machine learning: Algorithmic induction

 \section{Algorithmic induction}

 There appear to be at least two approaches to induction.
 The first route is by intuition and ingenuity.
 It has been successfully pursued by geniuses and gifted individuals.
 A typical representative of this approach to knowledge is Ramanujan who seemed to have attributed his revelations to a Hindu Goddess~\cite{Kanigel-1991}.
 In western thought, this is often more secularly referred to as Platonism.
-G\"odel seemed to have held the opinion that our minds have access to truth, which can be discovered through personal insights -- maybe even beyond the bounds of universal computability -- in particular, that {\em minds are not (Turing) machines}~\cite[p.~216]{kreisel-80}.
+G\"odel seemed to have held the opinion that our minds have access to truth, which can be discovered through personal insights -- maybe even beyond the bounds of universal computability -- in particular, the idea that minds are no (Turing) machines~\cite[p.~216]{kreisel-80}.
 As successful these narratives may have been, they remain anecdotal and cannot be generalized.

 When it comes to {\it ad hoc} revelations of individuals, there may also be psychological issues.
-These have been described by Freud~\cite{Freud-1912}, pointing to the dangers caused by {``temptations to project, what [the analyst] in dull self-perception recognizes as the peculiarities of his own personality, as generally valid theory into science.''} A similar warning comes from Jaynes' warning against the ``Mind Projection Fallacy''~\cite{jaynes-89,jaynes-90}, pointing out that {\em ``we are all under an ego-driven temptation to project our private thoughts out onto the real world, by supposing that the creations of one's own imagination are real properties of Nature, or that one's own ignorance signifies some kind of indecision on the part of Nature.´´}
+These have been described by Freud~\cite{Freud-1912}, pointing to the dangers caused by {``temptations to project, what [the analyst] in dull self-perception recognizes as the peculiarities of his own personality, as generally valid theory into science.''} A similar warning comes from Jaynes' ``Mind Projection Fallacy''~\cite{jaynes-89,jaynes-90}, pointing out that {\em ``we are all under an ego-driven temptation to project our private thoughts out onto the real world, by supposing that the creations of one's own imagination are real properties of Nature, or that one's own ignorance signifies some kind of indecision on the part of Nature.''}

-A second approach could be conceived in the spirit of Turing~\cite{turing1948intelligent}.
+A second, computational, approach could be conceived in the spirit of Turing~\cite{turing1948intelligent}.
 In this line of thought, it is possible to obtain knowledge about a system by mechanical, algorithmic procedures; such as a deterministic agent {\em ``provided with paper, pencil and rubber, and subject to strict discipline [carrying out a set of rules of procedure written down]''}~\cite[p.~34]{Turing-Intelligent_Machinery}.
-Recently one of the more promising approaches to algorithmic induction has been machine learning~\cite{Goodfellow-et-al-2016-Book}.
+Recently one of the more promising methods to algorithmic induction has been machine learning~\cite{Goodfellow-et-al-2016-Book} which will be pursued here.
+There is even a form of collective intuition -- the so-called {\em swarm intelligence}~\cite{bonabeau-Swarm-1999,Eberhart-Swarm-2001,Zelinka-2018} -- that can solve many logistic problems effectively.